Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 \begin{definition}[Free factor support of an invariant subforest.]
 Consider a free splitting $T$.
-Associated to each $\Gamma$-invariant subforest $\tau \subset T$ there is a free factor system denoted $\FF \tau$, sometimes called the \emph{free factor support} of $\tau$, defined to be the set of conjugacy classes of nontrivial stabilizers of components of the subforest $\VT \union \tau$.
-It follows that $\FFST \sqsubset \FF\tau$.
-By Lemma~\ref{LemmaCollapseFFNest} this definition is equivalent to the formula
+Associated to each $\Gamma$-invariant subforest $\tau \subset T$ there is a free factor system denoted $\F[\tau]$, which we sometimes call the \emph{free factor support} of $\tau$, defined to be the set of conjugacy classes of nontrivial stabilizers of components of the subforest $\VT \union \tau$; it follows that $\FellT \sqsubset \F[\tau]$.
+By Lemma~\ref{LemmaCollapseFFNest} this definition of $\F[\tau]$ is equivalent to the formula

 \end{definition}